-The determination of the fair value of our reporting units' and trademarks includes numerous assumptions that are subject to various risks and uncertainties.
-The effect of COVID-19, the pause in guest cruise operations and the possibility of further extensions have created some uncertainty in forecasting the operating results and future cash flows used in our impairment analyses.
-For the three months ended February 29, 2020, we recognized goodwill impairment charges of \$731 million.
+The determination of the fair value of our reporting units' goodwill and trademarks includes numerous assumptions that are subject to various risks and uncertainties.
+The effect of COVID-19 and the phased resumption have created some uncertainty in forecasting the operating results and future cash flows used in our impairment analyses.
 We believe that we have made reasonable estimates and judgments.
-A change in the principal assumptions, which influences the determination of fair value, may result in a need to recognize an additional impairment charge.
-The principal assumptions, all of which are considered Level 3 inputs, used in our cash flow analyses for the three months ended February 29, 2020 consisted of:
+A change in the conditions, circumstances or strategy (including decisions about the allocation of new ships amongst brands and the transfer of ships between brands), which influence determinations of fair value, may result in a need to recognize an additional impairment charge.
+The principal assumptions, all of which are considered Level 3 inputs, used in our cash flow analyses consisted of: